01 — Why It Keeps Happening

 Knowing about optimism bias does not immunize you against it.
 Sharot’s research showed that even after participants were informed of the bias, their estimates improved only marginally.
 The bias is not generated by the parts of the mind that process explicit information — it is generated by the neural mechanisms underlying future simulation, which operate before and below the level of propositional reasoning.
 Telling yourself “I probably underestimate my spending” is insufficient.
 What is needed is a structural correction — a method of anchoring estimates to behavioral data rather than to intentions.

-SpendTrak tracks your actual spending automatically and surfaces your behavioral baseline alongside your projections — so the gap between optimism and reality becomes visible before it compounds.
-Available free on iOS and Android.
+SpendTrak tracks your spending automatically and shows your real average alongside your plan — so the overspend becomes visible before the month is over, not after.
+Free on iOS and Android.